Ruth Powell Hutchins Water Center

 The Mission of the Hutchins Water Center at Colorado Mesa University is to perform and facilitate interdisciplinary and collaborative research, education, outreach, and dialogue to address the water issues facing the Upper Colorado River Basin.

-- Learn about the 3rd annual Student Water Field Conference, Sept 23-25, Grand Junction, CO.
+- 3rd annual Student Water Field Conference, Sept 23-25, Grand Junction, CO.

-- Submit your presentation proposal by June 30 for the Upper Colorado River Basin Water Forum, which will be held Nov 2-3 at CMU in Grand Junction, CO.
+- Upper Colorado River Basin Water Forum, Nov 2-3 at CMU in Grand Junction, CO.

 Purpose of the Water Center